Serenity and well-being in Malaysia

 Prevention is better than cure

-Anticipate your departure with preparation sessions.
-Learning to manage your emotions before the big jump reduces the risk of future malaise.
+Plan ahead for your departure with preparation sessions.
+Learning to manage your emotions before taking the leap reduces the risk of future distress.

 Morning routine

-Anchor yourself through reassuring habits (sport, cooking, reading).
+Ground yourself with reassuring habits (exercise, cooking, reading).

 Networking